Indian warfare wasn’t all about military conflicts or a test of men

-Luther North recruited Pawnees to serve as scouts for the army in engagements against other tribes such as at the Battle of Summit Springs in northeastern Colorado in July of 1869 where his scouts joined the army in attacking Cheyenne Dog Soldiers led by Tall Bull.
-A later attack on the camp of Cheyenne Chief Dull Knife and Arapaho Chief Little Wolf south of Fraker Mountain, west of present Kaycee, Wyo., and midway between Barnum and Mayoworth, also involved Indians scouting for the army.
-That attack on November 25, 1876, had not only Pawnee scouts, but also riding with Colonel Ranald Mackenzie and 4th Cavalry troops were Shoshone, Cheyenne and Lakota scouts.
+Frank North recruited Pawnees to serve as scouts for the army in engagements against other tribes such as at the Battle of Summit Springs in northeastern Colorado in July of 1869 where his scouts joined the army in attacking Cheyenne Dog Soldiers led by Tall Bull.
+A later attack on the camp of Cheyenne Chief Dull Knife and Arapaho Chief Little Wolf south of Fraker Mountain, west of present Kaycee and midway between Barnum and Mayoworth, also involved Indians scouting for the army.
+That attack on November 25, 1876, had not only Pawnee scouts, but also riding with Colonel Ranald Mackenzie and 4th Cavalry troops were Shoshone, Cheyenne, and Lakota scouts.

 In all 19th century Indian fighting, whether against encroaching whites or other tribes, several rules applied.
 The first was that there were no rules regarding Indian participation in a battle.
 An individual could break off an engagement at any point and return home, with no concern about disgrace.
 Anyone participating in a war or raiding party was there willingly; no one could be required to participate.
 But in many tribes a young man could not marry until he had proven himself as a hunter or warrior, so participation in war parties was an important and integral part of his development.

 Indian-against-Indian fighting generally involved raids on camps to steal goods (primarily horses) and to take captives.
 Some were revenge raids, undertaken to avenge the death of a clan member or fellow tribesman.